Shepherd's Bush murders: Attackers

 The three attackers were John Edward 'Jack' Witney, John Duddy and Harry Roberts.
 Witney (1930–1999) was a known petty criminal with ten convictions for theft.
 He lived with his wife in a basement flat in Fernhead Road, Paddington.

 Duddy (1928–1981) was a long-distance lorry driver.
 He had been in trouble for theft several times when he was younger.
 Immediately prior to the offence he had started to drink heavily and had met Roberts and Witney in a club.

-Roberts (born 1936) was a career criminal with convictions for attempted store-breaking, larceny and robbery with violence.
+Roberts (1936–2025) was a career criminal with convictions for attempted store-breaking, larceny and robbery with violence.
 He was a former soldier who had served in Malaya.

 Trial

 The trial of Witney and Duddy began at the Old Bailey on 14 November but was almost immediately adjourned after Roberts's arrest so that the three men could be tried together.
 Roberts pleaded guilty to the murders of DS Head and DC Wombwell (but not that of PC Fox), while the other two defendants denied all charges.
 Only Witney testified in his own defence, saying that he and Duddy were terrified of Roberts.
 On 12 December 1966, after a trial lasting just six days, the three men were convicted of murder and possession of firearms and sentenced to life imprisonment.
 The jury took 30 minutes to reach their verdict.
 The judge, Mr Justice Glyn-Jones, recommended that they serve at least 30 years before becoming eligible for parole.
 He commented that the murders were "the most heinous crime to have been committed in this country for a generation or more".